 It’s this simple: high costs erode portfolio returns.
 And, as the largest part of your portfolio, the core should never be the most expensive component.
 So, as you add asset classes to the core to help improve stability, generate income or pursue performance, it’s important to ensure your portfolio’s cost profile remains under control.

 How can high costs impact portfolio returns over the long term?
-Consider that the expense ratio of the median US-listed mutual fund is 0.85% a year.5 While that doesn’t seem like much, assuming an industry standard return target of 7.18%6 was met each year over a decade, investors consistently using mutual funds to gain core exposures would end up paying cumulative fees of 8.4% of starting principal.
-That’s nearly 1% higher than one year of portfolio returns.
+Consider that the expense ratio of the median US-listed mutual fund is 0.81% a year.5 While that doesn’t seem like much, assuming an industry standard return target of 6.99%6 was met each year over a decade, investors consistently using mutual funds to gain core exposures would end up paying cumulative fees of 8.4% of starting principal.
+That’s more than 1% higher than one year of portfolio returns.

 Once a strategic allocation is set, we believe investors should continue to manage it through systematic and disciplined portfolio rebalancing.
 Keep in mind that performance of different asset classes may shift the portfolio allocation over time.
 As shown in Figure 8, after two decades a buy-and-hold portfolio had a greater allocation to equities, exhibiting lower return per unit of risk.
 Therefore, it’s important to have a disciplined rebalancing program in place to ensure your portfolio doesn’t deviate significantly from your initial allocation and expose you to additional risk.

 For thoughts on how you can build portfolios that match your clients’ risk/return objectives, check out five illustrative allocation examples.
-From conservative to aggressive allocations, each of these portfolios seeks to enhance diversification by offering exposure to thousands of securities across 94 countries.9 And all have a weighted average expense ratio around 4 basis points.
+From conservative to aggressive allocations, each of these portfolios seeks to enhance diversification by offering exposure to thousands of securities across more than 90 countries.8 And all have a weighted average expense ratio between 3 to 4 basis points.

 While constructing a core with a long-term strategic view, you also want to be able to adjust your allocations with more targeted allocations to address client-specific needs and respond to shifts in market regimes.